shivanshdave/2020-432/classes/class20/README.md

 ## Recent Q & A (Questions edited a bit.)

+Note: We're storing all questions and answers of relevance to Project 2 [at the bottom of the Project 2 instructions, too](https://github.com/THOMASELOVE/2020-432/blob/master/projects/project2/README.md#questions-and-answers).

 > What's the difference between a count outcome and a quantitative outcome?

 - The possible values.
 A quantitative outcome is any quantity - it includes ratios, percentages, fractions, decimal places, negative numbers, anything that can be expressed on a continuous scale in addition to counts.
 Counts are a subset of quantities - they start at 0 and increase by integers, so those are the only possible values.